R. B. Sreekumar: 2002 Gujarat Riots

 Sreekumar was Additional Director General of Police in charge of armed unit in Gujarat during Godhra Incident and was Intelligence DGP immediately after 2002 Gujarat riots took place.
 He is known for the affidavits he filed to Nanavati-Mehta Commission and presentation to James Michael Lyngdoh the then Chief Election Commissioner of India alleging dubious role of law and order in the riots.
 This led to cancellation of original proposal of early election in the state.
 In one of the affidavits he annexed transcripts of illegal tutoring by bureaucrats to him in clandestine recordings and a semi-official register maintained during his tenure as DGP - Intelligence apart from other evidences.
 The Times of India newspaper carried an exclusive news item based on his report to the Nanavati-Mehta Commission in which he claimed to have documented the state's connivance at the perpetration of riots.
-The Special Investigation Team (SIT) that investigated riots, however, found all such claims to be false, which was endorsed by the Supreme Court.
+The Nanavati-Mehta Commission eventually rejected Sreekumar’s testimony, as well as those of Rahul Sharma and Sanjiv Bhatt, saying they were disgruntled officers with personal grievances.
+The Special Investigation Team (SIT) that investigated riots, also, found all such claims to be false, which was endorsed by the Supreme Court.

 Subsequently, he was denied promotion by Gujarat government to the rank of Director General of Police.
 He took his case to the Central Administrative Tribunal (CAT) that gave its ruling in September 2006 in his favour.
 However, this order was reversed by the Gujarat High Court in 2015.
 He was arrested by the Gujarat Police on 25 June 2022 on the charge of conspiring to falsely implicate innocent persons, after the Supreme Court said in an order dismissing a petition by Zakia Jafri that "it appears to us that a coalesced effort of the disgruntled officials of the State of Gujarat along with others was to create sensation by making revelations which were false to their own knowledge".